Jim Gray (sportscaster)

-having served in the same capacity at ESPN, NBC Sports and CBS Sports.
+having served in the same capacity at ESPN, NBC Sports, and CBS Sports.

 Gray is an Emmy Award-winning journalist, reporter, producer, and executive producer of sports documentaries and features.
-He is the author of the best seller, Talking to GOATs, The Moments You Remember and the Stories You Never Heard, and the host of the "Let's Go!" radio show and podcast on SiriusXM with Tom Brady and Larry Fitzgerald.
+He is the author of the best seller, "Talking to GOATs, The Moments You Remember and the Stories You Never Heard", and the host of the "Let's Go!" radio show and podcast on SiriusXM with Tom Brady and Larry Fitzgerald.

 Gray has won 12 National Emmy Awards and has three times been named the Sports Reporter of the Year by the American Sportscasters Association (ASA).

-Gray was inducted with the class of 2018 into the International Boxing Hall of Fame, and with the class of 2020 in the Naismith Memorial Basketball Hall of Fame, with the prestigious Curt Gowdy Award.
+He was inducted with the class of 2018 into the International Boxing Hall of Fame, and with the class of 2020 in the Naismith Memorial Basketball Hall of Fame, with the prestigious Curt Gowdy Award.